 The person at the center of this case

-Justice for Multiple victims of identity theft and financial fraud — the trail went cold in 2021, but the truth hasn't.
+Justice for Thousands of computer users and financial account holders worldwide — the trail went cold in 2021, but the truth hasn't.

 Start here